 Absinth wormwood is a semi-woody, clump-forming perennial, native to parts of Europe and Asia, that resembles sage brush in appearance and odor.
 It is in the composite family but is most recognizable by its lacy, olive-green foliage covered with fine grey hairs.
-Most common on dry, open waste areas or overgrazed rangelands, but also present along roads and in pastures.
+Most common on dry, open waste areas or overgrazed rangeland, but also present along roads and in pastures.
 Absinth wormwood is established across the United States and Canada.
 It can be found throughout Washington State, although it is most common east of the Cascades.

 Absinth wormwood is mostly limited in distribution in King County to highway shoulders, a few county roads, and railroad rights-of-way.
 However, it is regularly re-introduced from eastern Washington by way of the highways and could potentially become a much bigger problem in King County.
 Once this plant gets established in a pasture or range area, it is very difficult to remove and can have significant impacts on the quality of forage for wildlife and livestock.